brogersyh/bike-commuter-weather/README.md

-# Dockerfiles-for-Linux
+# bike-commuter-weather

 The Python-REST-Service is the service-backend for a Bike Commuter Weather App intended for bicycle commuters, for whom wind speed and direction are critical parameters - many weather apps leave this out or de-emphasize it.

-Built Image(s) for the below available at [DockerHub/brogersyh](https://hub.docker.com/r/brogersyh/)
+Built Image(s) (both Linux and Windows images) for the below available at [DockerHub/brogersyh](https://hub.docker.com/r/brogersyh/)

 * docker build -t bcwservice ./Python-REST-Service